 Can my lifestyle make a difference?

 Yes, you can lower your chance of developing AMD by eating a healthy diet with fish and vegetables, not smoking, keeping your weight and blood pressure under good control and routine eye exams.
-This allows your Shah Eye specialist to track your progress and determine treatment options.
+Regular eye exams allow your Shah Eye Center specialist to track your progress and determine treatment options.

 How is AMD detected?

-AMD is detected during an eye exam with dilating drops.
+Dilating drops during an eye exam helps detect AMD.
 Often special testing (e.g., fluorescein angiography or optical coherence tomography can aid in the diagnosis and treatment plan.

 How is wet AMD treated?